 Writing your contact details on a scrap of paper will make you look unprofessional and reduce the likelihood of someone contacting you.

-Make sure your details are current.
-Writing your new mobile number or email address on your business card also looks unprofessional.
+Make sure your details are current and correct.
+Writing your new mobile number or email address on your business card looks unprofessional.
 Get some new ones printed if necessary.

 Think about the nature of the event you are attending and remember that you are networking - not selling.
 It will not be appropriate to give away samples or company promotional items at certain events.
-At others it will.
+Check in advance if the event organisers allow this

 Plan to wear clothes that are appropriate for the event.
 This will make you feel more confident and create a better impression.

 If the event is formal, make sure you wear formal clothes.
-If the event is less formal, wear more casual clothes.
+If the event is less formal, dress more casual.
 Being overdressed can create the wrong impression, too.

 If you're unsure about dress code, ask the event organisers.